-Federal funding is available to state, tribal, and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe winter storms, flooding, and mudslides in Douglas, Lyon, Storey, and Washoe counties; the independent city of Carson City; and the Pyramid Lake Paiute Tribe, the Reno-Sparks Indian Colony, and the Washoe Tribe of Nevada and California.
+Federal funding is available to state, tribal, and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe winter storms, flooding, and mudslides in the counties of Douglas (including the Washoe Tribe of Nevada and California within the State of Nevada), Elko (including the South Fork Band of Te-Moak Tribe of Western Shoshone), Humboldt, and Washoe and the independent city of Carson City.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

 Rosalyn L. Cole has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Cole said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Cole said additional designations may be made at a later date if warranted by the results of damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.